 Honors and Awards

-- Included in The Best Lawyers in Americia, Litigation-Securties (2014 edition)
+- Included in The Best Lawyers in Americia, Litigation-Securties (2014 to present)

 - Named to Michigan Super Lawyers, Securities Litigation

 Chancellor`s Citation, Extraordinary Professional Promise Award